stencila/website/content/blog/2020-08-24-welcome-arrival-of-the-next-generation-of-transparent-reproducible-living-research-articles/index.md

 ---
 title: Launch of the Executable Research Article project
-author: Nokome Bentley, Alexander Ketchakmadze and Colette Doughty
+author: Nokome Bentley, Alexander Ketchakmadze, Colette Doughty
 date: 2020-08-24T22:22:11.360Z
-image: ""
+image: ''
 abstract: In partnership with eLife, we are excited to announce the launch of the Executable Research Article (ERA) project.
 ERA allows authors to publish interactive, reproducible and semantic research articles from existing formats such as R Markdown and Jupyter Notebooks.
 ---

 Today, in partnership with the scientific publisher eLife, we launched the Executable Research Article (ERA) project.
 ERAs allow authors to blend their traditional manuscript with live code, data, and interactive figures showcasing a new way for researchers to deliver their findings.

 Authors can take a manuscript from formats such as Jupyter Notebook, RMarkdown, and Word to an easy-to-share web pre-print with customizable themes while retaining embedded code and its outputs.